fuzziqersoftware/newserv/README.md

 #### PSO GC on Dolphin

-If you have BBA support via a tap interface, you may be able to just set the DNS server address (as you would on a real GameCube, above) and it may work.
-This does not work on macOS, but you can use the tapserver interface instead (below).
+If you have BBA support via a tap interface or via the HLE/built-in interface, you may be able to just set the DNS server address (as you would on a real GameCube, above) and it may work.

-If you're using a version of Dolphin with tapserver support (currently only the macOS version), you can make it connect to a newserv instance running on the same machine via the tapserver interface.
+If you're using a version of Dolphin with tapserver support, you can make it connect to a newserv instance running on the same machine via the tapserver interface.
 You do not need to install or run tapserver, and this works for all PSO versions without any of the dual-interface trickery described above.
 To do this:
 1. Set Dolphin's BBA type to tapserver (Config -> GameCube -> SP1).
 2. Enable newserv's IP stack simulator according to the comments in config.json and start newserv.
 3. In PSO, you have to configure the network settings manually (DHCP doesn't work), but the actual values don't matter as long as they're valid IP addresses.
 Example values: